 If the total balance across sole Tesco Bank accounts exceeds £50,000, Tesco Bank will ask for one of the following before releasing funds:

-- Certificate of confirmation (in Scotland)
+- Certificate of confirmation (in Scotland – see below)

 Joint account balances are not counted in this threshold.
 Only accounts held in the deceased’s sole name are included.